Attaining Quantum Sensing Enhancement from Monitored Dissipative Time Crystals: Results

 The system's dynamics are governed by a Lindblad master equation, which features a competition between coherent driving, described by a Hamiltonian, $H = \omega \J_x$, and collective decay described by a single dissipative channel:

+We label this the boundary time crystal (BTC) model.
 The jump operator $\J_-$ induces transitions that lower the total spin projection $\J_z$.
 The dissipation rate is scaled by $2/N$, which ensures a well-defined thermodynamic limit ($N\to\infty$) where the dynamics become independent of the system size~\cite{Benatti2016,Benatti_2018,Carollo_2024}.

 In the large-$N$ limit, the system exhibits a dissipative phase transition at a critical point $\omega_c = \kappa$.
 When dissipation is strong relative to the driving ($\omega < \kappa$), the system is pulled towards a unique, non-oscillating steady state characterized by a large negative polarization, $\langle \J_z \rangle < 0$.
 Conversely, when the driving is sufficiently strong ($\omega > \kappa$), it prevents the system from fully relaxing into a static configuration.
 The system instead enters a dynamic phase of persistent, self-sustained oscillations.
 In this regime, the expectation values of spin observables, such as $\langle \J_y(t) \rangle$ and $\langle \J_z(t) \rangle$, exhibit robust oscillations with a frequency determined by the system parameters.
 These critical properties allow the system to surpass the standard quantum limit for estimation of the system driving frequency $\omega$: at the critical point, the QFI of the steady state scales indeed as $F_Q(\rho_{\mathrm{ss}}) \sim N^{4/3}$~\cite{montenegroQuantumMetrologyBoundary2023}.
-However, if one also takes into account also the time $T_{\mathrm{ss}}$ needed to reach the steady state as a resource, this would eventually lead the QFI rate back to the SQL scaling, i.e. $f_Q(\rho_{\mathrm{ss}}) =F_Q(\rho_{\mathrm{ss}})/T_{\mathrm{ss}} \sim N$.
+However, if the time $T_{\mathrm{ss}}$ needed to reach the steady state is accounted for as a resource, the enhancement vanishes, and the QFI rate reverts to the SQL scaling, i.e. $f_Q(\rho_{\mathrm{ss}}) =F_Q(\rho_{\mathrm{ss}})/T_{\mathrm{ss}} \sim N$.

-{\it Steady-state global QFI rate}---As we are interested in extracting information about $\omega$ by continuously monitoring the environment into which the system dissipates, we now proceed in determining the ultimate bound achievable by such strategies, by determining the steady-state global QFI rate defined in Eq.~\eqref{eq:global_qfi_hamiltonian}.
-When the system reaches a unique steady state $\rho_\mathrm{ss}$, the two-time correlation function in Eq.~\eqref{eq:global_qfi_hamiltonian} becomes time-translationally invariant, depending only on the time difference $t = \tau - \tau'$.
-For the parameter $\omega$, the generator is $\hat{O} = \J_x$, which has a zero expectation value in the steady state, $\langle \J_x \rangle_\mathrm{ss} = 0$.
-The rate can then be expressed as an integral over the steady-state correlation function $C(t) =\hbox{Tr}[\{\J_x(t), \J_x(0)\} \rho_\mathrm{ss}]$, as: